-The latter two are used to fight skirmishes set in the post-Sengoku Japanese invasion of Korea, while all the rest are good for fighting in Japan.
+The latter two are used to fight skirmishes set in the Imjin War (Japanese invasion of Korea), while all the rest are good for fighting in Japan.
 The default period is the Sengoku Jidai, but there are extensive notes on going earlier or later, including lists for a whole slew of new factions such as Mongols, Yakuza, Shinsengumi and troops for the Boshin War.

 You build your force using points, although some other restrictions exist which can get a bit complicated.
 For example you can build a Bushi composed entirely of samurai, but if you include any ashigaru then you have to include twice as many ashigaru as samurai, and there are restrictions within the ashigaru too.
 A 200pt force will usually come in at about 10 miniatures, but if you go for really elite troops could be as small as 5.
 So it’s a really easy game to get into.

 Troops have a rank 1-5.
 Rank 5 is a legendary warrior, and will cut through low-ranked troops in true heroic fashion.
 Well-trained samurai are normally rank 3, ashigaru and other low-grade troops are usually rank 1.
 Some rank 0 troops also exist, these are basically untrained peasant chaff.